Siwi people

-The Siwi people or Siwan people (Isiwan; سيويون), are a Berber ethnic group of about 25,000 native to Egypt's Siwa and Qara oases.
-They speak the Siwa language, a Berber language, spoken by about 20,000, along with Arabic.
+The Siwi people or Siwan people (Isiwan; سيويون), are a Berber ethnic group of about 30,000 native to Egypt's Siwa and Qara oases.
+They speak the Siwi language, a Berber language, spoken by about 20,000, along with Egyptian and Libyan Arabic.
 The Siwi are the easternmost concentration of Berbers.

+History

+The Siwi people are directly descended from the Banu Wasin tribe, which was part of the large Berber-speaking Zenata tribal confederation spread throughout the Maghreb.